cpswarm/workbench/README.md

 # CPSwarm Workbench
 The CPSwarm Workbench is a collection of tools developed as part of the CPSwarm project.
+The workbench is described [here](https://www.cpswarm.eu/index.php/cpswarm-workbench)

 ### Components